 Millennials have different needs when it comes to personal and social life.
 They are more likely to have low motivation when they are working in a rigid 9 to 5 schedule, every single day.
 See how they perform better and don’t be afraid to be flexible.
 Let them do their own schedule or even work at home.
 You’ll probably be surprised by the increase in productivity you’ll see.
 See a Millennial watching a YouTube video or browsing Instagram at work?
 Don’t worry, it’s just how they relax and has nothing to do with being lazy or unprofessional.

 Millennials are eager to learn.
 They are constantly absorbing huge amounts of information online and via multiple channels.
 They are great multitaskers and learn fast.
 Very fast!
 Invest in their training and let them try new things.
 They want professional development and that’s a key factor for millennial talent retention.

-Millennials may seem a generation that doesn’t like responsibility but it’s all looks.
-If you want to motivate a millennial you have to give them tasks where they feel some kind of ownership.
+Millennials may seem like a generation that doesn’t like responsibility but it all looks like if you want to motivate a millennial you have to give them tasks where they feel some kind of ownership.
 They want to make decisions and they like to take risks.

 Don’t think that by giving them responsibility you should leave them alone to take all decisions and to learn everything by themselves.
 On the contrary!
 Millennials have a special need for guidance and for having a mentor that they can look up to.
 Partner them with top performers and you’ll see a great boost in productivity and morale.